Updated: Jan 18

 At My Pure Environment, our mold remediation process involves the use of dry-fog technology.
 Our patented micro-particle penetrates deep into cracks and crevices where mold settles, and eradicates spores on contact.
 The process only takes a few hours, and best of all, won’t require any costly demolition.

-Contact our professionals at My Pure Environment for mold remediation in the Greater Fresno or San Francisco area.
+Contact our professionals at My Pure Environment for mold remediation in the Santa Clara or San Francisco area.

 Photo by Liz Roll, FEMA Photo Library